min69u/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Toasters were the first form of pop-up notifications.